vivienpou/react-boilerplate/README.md

   <dd>Scalable apps need to support multiple languages, easily add and support multiple languages with `react-intl`.</dd>

   <dt>Offline-first</dt>
-  <dd>The next frontier in performant web apps: availability without a network connection from the instant your users load the app.</dd>
+  <dd>The next frontier in performant web apps: availability without a network connection from the instant your Products load the app.</dd>

   <dt>Static code analysis</dt>
   <dd>Focus on writing new features without worrying about formatting or code quality.
 With the right editor setup, your code will automatically be formatted and linted as you work.</dd>